Jim-Holmstroem/lambda-calculus/README.md

-Based on untyped lambda calculus
+Based on untyped (TODO polymorphically typed?) lambda calculus.
 The program is a function taking a function and returning a function (see higher-order function).
 In fact all subprograms of the program is by itself a function taking a function and returning a function.

 Input